Uninett/Argus/CONTRIBUTING.rst

 * More integrations (glue services, ticket plugins, notification destinations, API clients, especially in other languages..)

-  * For integrations in python "all" (ha!) you need is a package on PyPI and a patch with updated info about your integration for the docs.
+  * For integrations in Python "all" (ha!) you need is a package on PyPI and a patch with updated info about your integration for the docs.
 We'll check that the package installs and do a quick security check.
   * For integrations in other languages you just need a patch with updated info